Promoting diversity and inclusion

 Societe Generale seeks to enhance cooperation between the different generations through collective bargaining agreements and special programmes, such as the OCTAVE inter-company programme, reverse mentoring and intergenerational think tank WhyLab, made up of members from Generation Y, which offers workshops centred on adapting Group projects for younger generations.

-- In 2016, Societe Generale SA France co-founded public interest group GEN (Grande École du Numérique).
-GEN is an accreditation body enabling people from different backgrounds (unemployed young people, employees seeking to advance their careers etc.) to develop digital and IT skills.
+- In 2016, Societe Generale SA France co-founded public interest group GEN (Grande École du Numérique or Elite Digital School).
+GEN is an accreditation body enabling people from different backgrounds (unemployed young people, Group staffseeking to advance their careers etc.) to develop digital and IT skills.

-- An agreement on changes to professions, skills and employment was signed in 2016 and renewed in 2019, calling for provisions targeting older employees of Societe Generale SA France.
+- An agreement on changes to professions, skills and employment was signed in 2016 and renewed in 2019, calling for provisions targeting older staff members of Societe Generale SA France.

 - 55 Group establishments employing 52% of staff conduct initiatives for employees over age 50.

-- The Group places a premium on the generation balance: 23% of employees are under 30 and 26% are over 45.
+- The Group places a premium on the generation balance: 23% of staff are under 30 and 26% are over 45.
 The average age is 37.8.

 - Special agreements and/or action plans targeting younger and older generations have been enacted through the Generation Agreement at the Group’s French subsidiaries.

-- As the No. 1 French company in terms of VIE (international corporate volunteer) experience offered to recent university graduates, with nearly 620 jobs per year offered in 39 countries, Societe Generale received Business France’s “Best VIE Recruiter” award for the fourth year in a row in 2018.
+- As the No. 1 French company in terms of VIE (Volontariat International en Entreprise or International Corporate Volunteer) experience offered to recent university graduates, with nearly 620 jobs per year offered in 39 countries, Societe Generale received Business France’s “Best VIE Recruiter” award for the fourth year in a row in 2018.

-- Societe Generale SA set a goal of recruiting 900 employees under the age of 26 on permanent contracts for the 2017-2018 period, which it largely exceeded with a final tally of 1,821.
+- Societe Generale SA set a goal of recruiting 900 staff under the age of 26 on permanent contracts for the 2017-2018 period, which it largely exceeded with a final total of 1,821 staff recruited.

 In addition to the initiative undertaken by the Societe Generale Foundation to establish social inclusion and inclusive financing programmes, Societe Generale’s efforts in this area have resulted in: